 If you can, talk to a lawyer before you go to court.
-If you can't talk with a lawyer beforehand, ask the judge to help you identify what is complex about your case.
+If you can't talk with a lawyer beforehand, ask the justice to help you identify what is complex about your case.

-Let the judge know about your:
+Let the justice know about your: